-A bit further from the historical centre, but still very well connected is also the Prati district.
+A bit further from the historical center, but still very well connected is also the Prati district.
 Having been built in the 19th century, its spacious streets cross forming a grid, which makes it easier to orientate and wander around.
 Its proximity to the Vatican, the presence of the line A stops Ottaviano and Lepanto make it a very popular area for tourists, which can find quite a few of hotels, b&b and apartments to rent.
 The area is often crowded, due to the presence of the Civil Tribunal, many office and shops, mainly lined on the streets Via Ottaviano and Via Cola di Rienzo.

-Choose Prati if: you want to visit the Vatican; if you wish to stay in a safe area but you don’t mind the crowds; you want to do some shopping away from the city centre.
+Choose Prati if: you want to visit the Vatican; if you wish to stay in a safe area but you don’t mind the crowds; you want to do some shopping away from the city center.

 Nearest Subway Stop: LINE A “Lepanto”, “Ottaviano”.

 This district lies south of the Aventine Hill and is one of the less touristy areas in Rome.
 It is a modern, urban place, providing markets, shops and some of the best restaurants, bakeries and clubs in town.
-It is an ideal place to stay if you want to avoid the crowds but you are still looking for a safe area, close to the subway: Line B stop Piramide will easily get you to the centre and to Termini Station and you can even take the train to get to the seaside area of Ostia and its amazing archaeological area!
+It is an ideal place to stay if you want to avoid the crowds but you are still looking for a safe area, close to the subway: Line B stop Piramide will easily get you to the center and to Termini Station and you can even take the train to get to the seaside area of Ostia and its amazing archaeological area!

 Nearest Subway Stop: LINE B (blue) “Piramide”.

-The Jewish Ghetto (Ghetto Ebraico, in Italian) is a beautiful witness of one of the oldest Jesish community in Europe.
-It is in the city centre, not far from Piazza Navona and the River Tiber, from the amazing Campo de’ Fiori market and from the Theatre of Marcellus, also known as the “mini Colosseum”.
+The Roman Jewish Ghetto (Ghetto Ebraico, in Italian) is a beautiful witness of one of the oldest Jewish community in Europe.
+It is in the city center, not far from Piazza Navona and the River Tiber, from the amazing Campo de’ Fiori market and from the Theatre of Marcellus, also known as the “mini Colosseum”.
 Wandering in this area you will be able to visit the Synagogue, the Mouth of Truth and the many traditional Jewish shops and restaurants: you HAVE to try their delicacies, especially their amazing fried artichokes!

 Nearest Subway Stop: LINE B (blue) “Colosseo” (20 mins walking).
 To reach the Colosseum take the 87 bus; for the Vatican the 81 bus; to reach the Spanish steps take the 80 bus.

-None of these two areas are in the centre of Rome, but they are by far the poshest and most elegant district in the city.
-If you choose to stay in a hotel in Flaminio-Parioli you will pass beautiful villas, Museums, Gardens and elegant cars: most of the inhabitants are wealthy romans, foreign embassies, lawyers, doctors and politicians.
+None of these two areas are in the center of Rome, but they are by far the poshest and most elegant district in the city.
+If you choose to stay in a hotel in Flaminio-Parioli you will pass beautiful villas, Museums, Gardens and elegant cars: most of the inhabitants are wealthy Romans, foreign embassies, lawyers, doctors and politicians.
 In Flaminio area you will find the Maxxi Art Gallery, the Auditorium (venue for concerts and plays) and the Flaminio Stadium (where most of the Rugby matches take place), while Parioli is near to the biggest gardens in Rome, Borghese Gardens and Villa Ada, as well as the GNAM (National Gallery of Modern and Contemporary Art) and Ponte Milvio, where you can find many clubs and restaurants.